 Becoming a maintainer¶

 The project’s maintainers will, from time-to-time, consider adding or removing a maintainer.
-An existing maintainer can submit a change set to the MAINTAINERS.rst file.
+An existing maintainer can submit a change set to the maintainers file.
 A nominated Contributor may become a Maintainer by a majority approval of the proposal by the existing Maintainers.
 Once approved, the change set is then merged and the individual is added to (or alternatively, removed from) the maintainers group.
 Maintainers may be removed by explicit resignation, for prolonged inactivity (3 or more months), or for some infraction of the code of conduct or by consistently demonstrating poor judgement.
 A maintainer removed for inactivity should be restored following a sustained resumption of contributions and reviews (a month or more) demonstrating a renewed commitment to the project.

 The Fabric maintainers have settled on a quarterly (approximately) release cadence (see releases).
 At any given time, there will be a stable LTS (long term support) release branch, as well as the master branch for upcoming new features.
 Follow the discussion on the #fabric-release channel in RocketChat.